 Land and Water Conservation Fund Grants - The Executive Office of Energy and Environmental Affairs (EEA) Division of Conservation Services is seeking proposals for Land and Water Conservation Fund Grants, which provide matching funds to states and local governments for the acquisition and development of public outdoor recreation areas and facilities.
 Applications are due by April 24.

 §319 Grants - MassDEP is seeking proposals for the §319 Nonpoint Source Pollution Competitive Grants Program to fund comprehensive projects that address nonpoint sources of pollution affecting water quality.
-For details, see the Request for Responses on the Comm-PASS website.
-Search for document number "BRP 2013-03."
 For more information about past §319 projects, see MassDEP's website.
 On April 14 from 10 a.m. to noon, MassDEP will hold a public information session at the MassDEP offices in Worcester.
 Potential applicants can ask questions about any aspect of proposal development, competitive strategy, or program requirements.
 Proposals are due by May 31.

 Reminders - These opportunities, listed in the last CZ-Mail, are still available: